Recruiting Scam Alert

 - You haven’t applied for a job with Penske but receive an offer of employment

 - You receive any unsolicited employment offers and/or unsolicited employment contracts from Penske

 - There are misspellings or poor grammar in the communication

-- Anything seems even slightly out of place on the website
+- Anything seems even slightly out of place on the website, paperwork or letterhead

 - Sends unsolicited job offers or employment contracts of any kind

-- Requires any fees, payments or access to any of your financial, bank or any other types of accounts
+- Requires any fees, payments or access to any of your financial, banking, or any other types of accounts